sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/Central-Database/_index.md

 **Note:** Account registration is only available _after_ your site has been added to the mesh by the Science Mesh administrator.

-In order to access the GOCDB, you first need to [register a Science Mesh account](https://iop.sciencemesh.uni-muenster.de/iop/siteacc/account?path=register).
+In order to access the GOCDB, you first need to [register a Science Mesh Site Administrator Account](https://iop.sciencemesh.uni-muenster.de/iop/siteacc/account?path=register).
 You will be presented a simple form where you can create your account:
 {{< imgproc "register-account.png" Fit "600x450" >}}
 {{< /imgproc >}}